WeirdConstructor/WLambda/README.md

 - No exceptions, except panics.
 Error handling is accomplished by a specialized data type.
 It can be thought of as dynamic counterpart of Rust's Result type.
-- Closures can capture up values either by value, by reference or by weak reference.
-Giving you the ability to keep cyclic references in check.
 - Easy maintenance of the implementation.
 - Custom user data implementation using [VValUserData](https://docs.rs/wlambda/newest/wlambda/vval/trait.VValUserData.html).